itsadityagupta/track-job-applications/README.md

 - What companies rejected my profile?
 - In how many companies have I given 2 rounds of tech interviews?
 - In how many HR rounds I got rejected?
-- How many offers do I have? *Though you won't forget this :wink: )*
+- How many offers do I have? *Though you won't forget this one :wink:*

 And the list goes on.

 ## Installation

 You need to have [Python](https://www.python.org/downloads/) installed on your system as a prerequisite.
-If it is already installed, run the following command:
+If it's already installed, run the following command:

 ```cmd
 pip install track-job-applications